nshoe-X3/nshoe-X3/README.md

 hihihi i am nathanial :3 im 16 years old and i like to draw a lot. i got by he/him or they/them idrc.

-i use this for ponytown, and i usually am in the glitch productions area with my husband @rodolfo <3 and friends!
+i use this for ponytown, and i usually am in the glitch productions area with my wife @rodolfo <3 and friends!

-dnis will be found in other places like my strawpage and blah blah blah
+not much to my dni except if youre under 13 or over 18

 what even is there to write im tiredddd